 How to Become a Physiotherapist: A Step-by-Step Guide

-In this blog, you’ll discover more about the role as a physiotherapist, find out which physiotherapist course you should choose, what the job involves, and the steps in getting a job.
+In this blog, you’ll discover more about the role, find out which course you should choose, what the job involves, and the steps to becoming a physiotherapist.

 What is a physiotherapist?

-A physiotherapist, also known as a physical therapist, is a healthcare professional who specialises in the assessment, diagnosis, and treatment of physical conditions and injuries.
-They work with patients of all ages to restore and maintain physical function, mobility, and overall well-being.
-Physiotherapists often work as part of a healthcare team, collaborating with doctors, nurses, and other specialists to provide comprehensive care.
+A physiotherapist, also known as a physical therapist, is a healthcare professional who specialises in the ability to assess, diagnose, and treat physical conditions and injuries.
+They work with patients of all ages to restore and maintain physical function, mobility, and overall well-being, including those with acute and chronic health conditions.

 What does a physiotherapist do?